daskol/typst-templates/icml/README.md

   document is produced; `accepted: true` produces camera-redy version.
 If the argument is set to `none` then preprint version is produced (can be uploaded to arXiv).
+- `aux`: Provide knobs for template adjusting.
+Specifically, it allows to customize public notice with `public-notice` attribute or to override default serif with `font-family`.

-The template will initialize your package with a sample call to the `icml2024` function in a show rule.
+The template will initialize your package with a sample call to the `icml2025` function in a show rule.
 If you want to change an existing project to use this template, you can add a show rule at the top of your file.